Language Guide

 #LanguageMatters

-• Choose to use language that is neutral, nonjudgmental, and based on facts, actions, or physiology/biology
+Choose to use neutral, nonjudgmental language based on facts, actions, or physiology/biology.

-• Use language that is collaborative and supportive and reflects that people with diabetes are individuals with preferences, priorities, and lives beyond diabetes
+Use collaborative and supportive language that reflects that people with diabetes are individuals with preferences, priorities, and lives beyond diabetes.

 Adapted from the Diabetes Australia Language Matters Position Statement 2021 Summary, ADCES 2021 language guides, and Dickinson et al., 2017.